dustinpfister/blog_posts/_posts/threejs-mesh.md

 ## 5 - Conclusion

 There is not much more to write about with Mesh, at least not at this time.
-However that is not at all the case with many other topics that branch off from Mesh such as [geometry](/2018/04/14/threejs-geometry/), [materials](/2018/04/30/threejs-materials/), [Object3D](/2018/04/23/threejs-object3d/), [Vector3](/2018/04/15/threejs-vector3/), the [Scenes](/2018/05/03/threejs-scene/), and [many more](/categories/three-js/).
+However that is not at all the case with many other topics that branch off from Mesh such as [geometry](/2018/04/14/threejs-geometry/), [materials](/2018/04/30/threejs-materials/), [Object3D](/2018/04/23/threejs-object3d/), [Vector3](/2018/04/15/threejs-vector3/), the [Scene object](/2018/05/03/threejs-scene/), and [many more](/categories/three-js/) just when it comes to the basics of three.js.

+Once the basics are out of the way though it is then time to look into starting some actual projects of some kind.
+There is getting into making games, and also all kinds of fun animation type projects.